Fill The Frame Photography Technique For Impactful Images

 The larger your main subject, the more detail you will capture when you fill the frame.

 That’s why close-ups make for such interesting shots.
 Zoom in on that insect, rock formation, or portrait and capture all the details your viewers would otherwise miss out on.

-The photo above is a beautiful wide angle image of the landscape you’ll find when you visit Arches National Park in Utah.
+The photo above is a beautiful wide angle image of the landscape you’ll find when Visiting Arches National Park in Utah.

 This photo that fills the frame really hones in on the details and unique structure of the individual rocks and helps viewers appreciate their immense magnitude.